trustathsh/irondemo/README.md

 	* irondetect
 	* irondhcp
 	* ironvas
-	* and VisITMeta
+	* visitmeta
+Also contains one file per scenario that contains instructions how the scenario is assembled.

 scripts/
 --------
-Contains scripts to download all sources, build them, create the provided scenarios (by copying all needed binaries and resources to the specific folder unter *scenarios*), as well as scripts to install Android SDK, create a virtual Android machine and administrate this (start, stop, install our Android-based software, ...)
+Contains the irondemo scripts to download and build the sources and assemble the scenarios.

 scenarios/
 ----------
-Contains scripts to *play* different scenarios with our tools; the scripts are numbered and will start all components and create the metadata needed for that specific scenario
+This is the place where the scenarios are assembled.
+Contains a dedicated subdirectory for each scenario.

 resources/
 ----------
-Contains resources needed for the scenarios (configurations, etc.)
+Contains the scenarios' resources such as config files for various tools, etc.

 sources/
 --------
-Here all sourcecode and the compiled binaries will reside; is created during first run of the `1_update_sources.pl` script.
+Sourcecode and the compiled binaries reside here; is created during first run of the `update_sources.pl` script.

 Building
 ========